Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

-Moreover, a \emph{deficit} in waypoint flows can also be a structural signature of migration flow networks, seen e.g. if the majority of counties either receive many migrants but send few, or send many migrants but receive few.
-This inequality of in- and out-migration flows can arise when there remains unaccounted variation in attractiveness across areal units, where a county is either popular so to attract and retain migrants, or the reverse.
-Since migration can be driven or inhibited by various regional characteristics (\citealt{massey_theories_1993,greenwood_chapter_1997}), unaccounted variation in attractiveness can still exist after controlling for the many observed characteristics (as is the case in \cite{chun_modeling_2008}), leading to autocorrelation expressed as a lack of waypoint flows.
-In that case, the consideration of waypoint flow structure not only reflects certain structural feature of the migration flow networks, but also serves as a critical component that account for the interdependence in statistical inference.
-We also note that waypoint suppression can occur endogenously.
+Moreover, a \emph{deficit} in waypoint flows can also be a structural signature of inequality in migration flow networks, where the majority of counties either receive many migrants but send few, or send many migrants but receive few.
+This imbalance between in- and out-migration flows can arise when the difference in the level of attractiveness across places remain unaccounted for; in this case, a county is either popular so to attract and retain migrants, or the reverse.
+A lack of waypoint flows can also occur endogenously.
 For instance, potential migrants may take current levels of migration rate as social or economic signals about the long-term desirability of an area, and adjust their own decisions accordingly.
-This mechanism creates a feedback loop in which e.g. enhanced in-migration to an area leads potential out-migrants from the area to instead remain, which in turn feeds an imbalance between in- and out-migration that encourages yet more potential in-migrants to choose the area as a destination.
-By turns, this same mechanism may lead to a Schelling-like (\citealt{schelling:bk:1978}) exit cascade, in which an initial out-migration shock both encourages further exit from those now in the location and makes the location appear less-desirable to potential in-migrants (thus leading to poorer in/out balance, and further net out-migration).
+This tendency creates a feedback loop in which influx of migrants to an area leads potential out-migrants from the area to instead remain, which in turn feeds an imbalance between in- and out-migration ($in>out$) that motivates yet more potential migrants to move in.
+By turns, this same mechanism may lead to a Schelling-like exit cascade (\citealt{schelling_micromotives_1978}), in which an initial out-migration shock both encourages further exit from those now in the location and makes the location appear less-desirable to potential in-migrants, thus leading to poorer in/out balance ($in<out$), and further net out-migration.

 Clearly, then, there are interesting and plausible hypotheses in both directions.
-For simplicity, however, we state our hypothesis in the high-waypoint direction:

-\emph{Hypothesis 3: Higher levels of waypoint flow will be observed in the migration network than expected from other factors.}
+For simplicity, we hypothesize a high-waypoint scenario, reflected by a balanced distribution of inflows and outflows: